2004 UK Open: 3rd Round, best of 15 legs

-Into Saturday and enter all those who qualified in the top places during the regional finals.
-The format was now best of 15 legs, so a bit more time to settle down and play for the seasoned dart players.
+The day allowed all those who qualified in the top places during the regional finals.
+The format was now best of 15 legs, so people had more time to prepare to play for the seasoned dart players.

 Darren Webster went down 5-0 to James Wade and it looked all over.
 However he amazingly pulled the match back to 5-5 before Wade ultimately squeezed through 8-7.
 Mark Dudbridge and Roland Scholten were neck and neck at 4-4 with all legs going with the throw, Dudbridge even managing the first six perfect darts of a potential 9 darter.
 However Scholten took a leg against the throw and then stormed ahead to an 8-5 win.

 Friday's hero James Barton finally met his match against rising star Mark Walsh who went into round four with an 8-3 win.
 However Cliff Lazarenko notched up his third win of the tournament edging out Robbie Green 8-7.

 Wayne Mardle appeared to struggle for a while against Vic Hubbard before winning through.
 He joked with interviewer Helen Chamberlain that his wayward throws into the fives were a tactic.
 Mardle also commented that he is now a full-time pro having quit his accounts job in the City of London.

 Dennis Priestley looked to be in good form as he edged out Terry Jenkins 8-7.
 Priestley commented that while playing on a 'minor' board that the noise and calling from the main stage was off putting.
 He also said that he was probably the only player brave enough to voice his opinion on this matter!